mattrussi/gitlab-com-runbooks/docs/ai-gateway/README.md

 ## Pausing AI Gateway Deployments

 Runway handles the multi-stage deployments of AI Gateway.
-In certain situations (for example, during incident mitigation or maintenance), it may be benificial to temporarily disable these continuous deployments.
-To do this, the pipeline cna be configured to require manual intervention before deploying changes.
+In certain situations (for example, during incident mitigation or maintenance), it may be beneficial to temporarily disable these continuous deployments.
+To do this, the pipeline can be configured to require manual intervention before deploying changes.

 **Temporarily disabling automatic deployments:**

-1. Open the AI Gateway project in Gitlab: Got to the projects **Settings >> CI/CD** page.
+1. Open the AI Gateway project in Gitlab: Go to the project's **Settings >> CI/CD** page.
 1. Add a CI/CD variable: Under **Variables**, define a new variable named `RUNWAY_DEPLOYMENT_ACTION`.
 1. Set the value to "manual": Enter `manual` as the value for `RUNWAY_DEPLOYMENT_ACTION`, Mark the variable as *protected* and save changes.
 1. Confirm pipeline behavior: With this variable set, any new AI Gateway deployment pipeline will pause before deploying.
-The deployment job will be not proceed to staging or production until manually triggered.
+The deployment job will not proceed to staging or production until manually triggered.

 This configuration effectively pauses all continuous deployments.
 To resume normal automated deployments, remove the `RUNWAY_DEPLOYMENT_ACTION` variable.
 Once this variable is removed, Runway will revert to automatically deploying new changes on pipeline runs as usual.